AravindhVishnu/Excel-to-C/README.md

 Background: It is convenient to store an embedded device's HMI user parameter info in an Excel file.
 This info can be the language text resources and meta data.
-With Excel, ii is relatively easy to get an overview of all the user parameter data.
+With Excel, it is relatively easy to get an overview of all the user parameter data.
 But it is required for this data to somehow be converted to C/C++ code and compiled and be part of the executable firmware image.